A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 1. The student borrows a specific dollar amount.
 The lender specifies the interest rate and repayment terms.
 In the case of federal student loans, interest rates and terms are set by federal law.

-2. The predetermined funds are released to the borrower.
+2. The predetermined loan amount is released to the borrower.
 Typically, the funds are released in a single lump sum payment.

 Pros and Cons of Installment Credit

-Can be used to finance a major purchase like a house, car, or college education.
-Can come with hefty fees.
+They can be used to finance a major purchase like a house, car, or college education.
+They can come with origination fees (a percentage of the loan amount)

-Offers the perk of paying the loan off over a longer period of time.
+They offer the option of paying the loan off over a longer period of time.
 Longer terms typically mean you’re paying more in interest over the life of the loan.

 Pros of Installment Credit